Skip to main content

 • has no blood in the stool

-When it is not enough
+When it isn't enough

 • diarrhea lasting several days